4 Customer Self-Service Tips for Success

 But self-service isn’t limited to brick-and-mortar operations.
 Online companies use it, too.
 All you need are the right customer self-service software and strategies.

 For customer service teams that are stretched thin, self-service automates simple issues like password resets, returns, or basic FAQs.
-This frees up support agents to focus on the tickets and problems that are more complicated and require greater attention and judgment, while still enabling customers to find knowledge base articles to self-resolve issues.
+An AI contact Center frees up support agents to focus on the tickets and problems that are more complicated and require greater attention and judgment, while still enabling customers to find knowledge-base articles to self-resolve issues.

 Another benefit of self-service is that it’s scalable.
 Instead of having to increase overhead by hiring new customer service agents whenever the business grows (and having to replace them when they leave), you simply continue to use the solutions you have in place.
 Your margins actually get better over time.